Security, Compliance, Data Governance

 Time synchronization across distributed systems ensures accurate sequencing of events.
 NTP-synchronized clocks prevent scenarios where audit logs show effects before causes due to clock skew.

 Comprehensive coverage means auditing not just Kafka brokers but the entire streaming ecosystem: schema registries, Connect clusters, ksqlDB servers, and stream processing applications.
 Gaps in audit coverage create blind spots for security and compliance.
+For framework-level guidance on implementing comprehensive governance, see Data Governance Framework: Roles and Responsibilities.

 Regular review processes ensure audit logs fulfill their purpose.
 Periodic access reviews, automated anomaly detection, and compliance report generation turn raw audit data into actionable insights.